Working out how much you can afford

 Remember, any advice provided on this website is of a general nature only and does not take into account your personal needs, objectives and financial circumstances.
 You should consider whether it is appropriate for your situation.

-Whether you’re eyeing off a sweet apartment or going thirds in the suburban dream, owning your own place is a huge, exciting commitment.
-But to avoid heartache while scouring real estate listings, here’s how to figure out a ballpark on what you can really afford.
+Whether you're eyeing off an apartment in town or the quiet suburban dream, owning your own place is a huge, exciting commitment.
+But to avoid heartache while scouring real estate listings, let’s first get a ballpark on what you can afford.

 Calculate your current living expenses